w3f/polkadot-spec/README.md

 ## Dependencies

 A handful of dependencies are required to successfully convert the spec into a publishable document.
-We provide a `Gemfile` that provides all dependecies.
+We provide a `Gemfile` that provides most dependecies.

 You will have to install `bundler` to use the `Gemfile`.
 On a Debian based system, it can be installed with: